yntymakdev/30github/README.md

-# It - Course Project
+# IT - Course Project

 This project is a functional platform focused on providing high-quality and free IT courses, as well as other educational content.
 It is part of the **Challenge 30github** initiative.